northgrove/M365DefenderTraining/M365 Defender LAB/Module5-DefenderForCloudApp.md

 -	Download each of the 6 files to your computer, one by one, within 5minutes.

 *Expected result:*
-An alert about “Mass download by single user” are created in MCAS
+An incident about “Mass download by single user” are created

-**BLOCKED ACCESS TO FACEBOOK FROM DEVICE**
+**BLOCKED ACCESS TO DROPBOX FROM DEVICE**
 Log inn to your test computer, enabled with Microsoft Defender for Endpoint
 -	Try access www.dropbox.com from a browser session